nomadyus/dotfiles/README.md

 # dotfiles
-A collection of scripts and code snippets used to set up my development environment.
+A collection of scripts and code snippets used to set up my development environment and profiles.

 ## Installation
 In order to use `dotfiles` CLI you must first get the source and from its GitHub [repo](https://github.com/yusuf-kami/dotfiles) with the following commands: